The Nine of Eight

 “That so-called “baby killer” you so eloquently refer to Lindsey changed since she married me and had Sienna.
-So don’t you dare drag Evolvet and Jaden into this.”
+So don’t you dare drag Evolet and Jaden into this,” Sean snapped.

-“I won’t allow our children around that murderess,” said Jadis angrily.
+“I won’t allow our children around that murderess,” Jadis snarled.
 “Nor will I allow you to remain married to her.
 You’re going to regret meeting her, Sean Michael Rowes.”

 “You don’t scare me,” said Sean.

-“But it didn’t mean they had to die,” said Jadis.
-“Malcolm and Primrose deserved to live their lives despite their disability.
+“But that didn’t mean they had to die,” said Jadis.
+“Malcolm and Primrose deserved to live their lives despite their disability, but someone chose to kill them.
 For that, Lindsey must die.”

 “Are you fricking kidding me?” said Sean.
-“You’re telling me you’re going to kill my wife over something she did four years ago?
+“You’re telling me you’re going to kill my wife over something that happened to her four years ago?
 If you do that, you’re no better than my ancestors, who punished people for crimes they didn’t mean to commit.”

 “It matters not,” said Jadis.
 “Lindsey got away with murder, so she’ll pay for it with her life.
 I can’t let you or the kids near that monster a second longer.”